5 things to do this weekend around the Vail Valley

 After the kids play the tunes, the professionals come out to the Vail Jazz Tent from noon to 3 p.m.
 Locals Brian Loftus (drums) and Tony Gulizia (keyboards and vocals) make up BLT.
 They will be joined by saxophonist Bob Rebholz and vocalist Liliane Murdoch, both from Denver.

-For a full line up of Vail Jazz events leading up to the bug Vail Jazz Party on Labor Day weekend, visit http://www.vailjazz.org.
+For a full line up of Vail Jazz events leading up to the big Vail Jazz Party on Labor Day weekend, visit http://www.vailjazz.org.

 Blue Starlite Drive-In Theater